Stephengrammy/QR-Code/README.md

 # QR-Code
- my solution code to qr code challange on Frontend Mentor
+ my solution code to the QR code challange on Frontend Mentor